Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: Analytical and numerical analysis

 \section{Analytical and numerical analysis}

-To get theoretical bounds for complexities in a genuine quantum computation, we addopt the native gate set $\{C-X, R_z, ID, SX=\sqrt{X}, X\}$, which is one of a few sets used by superconducting hardware.
+To get theoretical bounds for complexities in a genuine quantum computation, we adopt the native gate set $\{C-X, R_z, ID, SX=\sqrt{X}, X\}$, which is one of a few sets used by superconducting hardware.
 One may show that $R_m=\exp(i\frac{\pi}{2^m})\cdot R_z(\frac{\pi}{2^{m-1}})$, $H=\exp(i\frac{\pi}{4})\cdot R_z(\frac{\pi}{2})\sqrt{X} R_z(\frac{\pi}{2})$, $R_y=\sqrt{Z}HR_z H\sqrt{Z}^\dagger$, and $SWAP_{12}=(C_1-X_2)(C_2-X_1)(C_1-X_2)$\cite{Nielsen2010}.
 Hadamard and SWAP use three native gates and three elementary time intervals to execute, while $R_y$ and $C-R_m$ use five.
-Employing parallelization, the depths of $H$ and $C-R_m$ gates are effectively reduced to two and four, respectively.
-Some of the $R_z$ gates can be executed simultaneously, and some will merge or cancel out, as elaborated in Ref.~\cite{Arsoski2024}.
-Merging consecutive $R_z$ gates, $A$ and $B$ comprise 5 elementary gates, and $C$ uses one $R_z$ gate.
-There are two $SWAP\cdot C-X$ gates in the LNN implementation, where two $C-X$ gates annihilate in each.
-In the most general case, the decomposition of a controlled single-qubit unitary gate in the NGS uses 14 elementary gates (two $C-X$, four $\sqrt{X}$, and the rest are $R_z$) that execute in 13 elementary time intervals.
+Shifting and merging $R_z$ gates the depths of $C-R_z$ and $C-R_m$ gates are effectively reduced to three.
+Some of the $R_z$ gates can be executed simultaneously, as elaborated in Ref.~\cite{Arsoski2024}.
+Merging consecutive $R_z$ gates, $A$ and $C$ comprise 5 elementary gates, and $B$ uses one $R_z$ gate.
+There are $SWAP\cdot C-X$ and $SWAP\cdot C-R_z$ gate sequences in the LNN implementation, where two $C-X$ gates annihilate in each.
+In the most general case, the standard decomposition of a controlled single-qubit unitary gate in the NGS uses 14 elementary gates (two $C-X$, four $\sqrt{X}$, and the rest are $R_z$) that execute in 13 elementary time intervals.
+One should note that the decomposition of some $C-U$ gates (excluding $C-X$ or $C-Z$, since comprised in the basis gate set of superconducting quantum devices) is less complex, where $C-R_z$ and $C-P$ are some of the simplest.
 Merging $R_z$'s of neighboring $U_m$ gates, the depth and the number of elementary gates effectively reduce by one (except for the first or the last gate on the target wireline).
-One should note that the decomposition of some $C-U$ gates (excluding $C-X$ or $C-Z$, since comprised in the basis gate set of superconducting quantum devices) is less complex, where $C-R_z$ and $C-P$ are some of the simplest.
-In the approximate form of QFT-MCU, we will use $R_m$ (or $R_z(\pi/2^{m-1})$) and $U_m$ with $m\leq\lceil\log_2n\rceil$, which results in a low error \cite{Silva2023}.
-We will derive the lower and upper bounds for the circuit depth and number of elementary gates for a multi-controlled $U(2)$ gate.
-All bounds, expressed as a function of the number of qubits used, are derived using the selected NGS.
-We will not use any additional specific optimization available in quantum computing software.
+However, using an alternative single-qubit representation we derived a method to substitute $C-U_m$ gates with $C-R_z(\Phi/2^{m-1})$ significantly reducing our circuit depth and the number of the elementary gates used.